Divorce Attorneys Serving Seattle, Bellevue-Redmond and Greater King County

 DuBois Cary Law Group Provides the Support You Need in a Contested Divorce

 The one thing you need in a contested case is information, information, information.
 Everyone on the team at DuBois Cary Law Group has extensive experience in helping individuals through the complex and stressful divorce process.
-Everyone has an iPhone and is usually accessible via e-mail even in the evenings and on weekends to help with urgent matters.
+Everyone is usually accessible via e-mail or text, even in the evenings and on weekends to help with urgent matters.
 One reason we work in teams is so that there will always be someone available to help you when you need it.
 Each client has an assigned paralegal who quickly becomes your go-to person.
 He or she is there to provide not only legal support, but to anticipate possible problems and help come up with creative solutions.
 Your paralegal will be responsible to draft legal forms and other documents and will be the one to gather documentation necessary to determine the best possible financial settlement and parenting plan.

 Please give us a call to find out if DuBois Cary is a good fit for your divorce situation.